m4c4r0n1n/nananvim/CONTRIBUTING.md

 }
 ```

-4. Test that it actually works!
+4. Test that it works.

 ## Commit Message Format